-White: We had done some work for a developer called Double Fine, on their “Dropchord” title, and they liked what we did, so they asked us to do a pitch for “Massive Chalice“, which is sort of a fantasy game.
-At first we were a little confused as to why they thought we would be a good fit, since we mostly do more modern-sounding electronic scores, as opposed to your typical “Lord Of The Rings” fantasy-style stuff.
-So instead of doing a bad approximation of a style we aren’t really that into, we decided to do our pitch with a modern sound, thinking, “We probably won’t get the gig, but let’s show them what we’re good at for future reference”.
-Ultimately, we found out that they didn’t actually want a typical fantasy-style score, so the “just be ourselves” strategy ended up working in our favor and we were asked to compose the score for the game.
+White: We did some work for a developer called Double Fine on their “Dropchord” title, and they liked what we did, so we were asked to do a pitch for “Massive Chalice“, which is a fantasy game.
+We mostly do more modern-sounding electronic scores as opposed to “Lord Of The Rings” fantasy stuff, so at first we were confused.
+But instead of doing a bad approximation of a style we aren’t really into, we decided to go for a modern sound, thinking, “We probably won’t get the gig, but let’s show them what we’re good at for future reference”.
+Ultimately, we found out they didn’t want a typical fantasy-style score, so our strategy ended up working in our favor and we were asked to compose the score for the game.

 The actual process of scoring the game was super pleasant.
-They gave us a ton of creative freedom to shape the sound and really let us capture a vibe that we are proud of.
-We ended up with this cool post-rock-meets-fantasy score with live guitars and bass, big drum kits, carefully crafted electronic elements, and some amazing viola performed by Nils Bultmann.
+They gave us a ton of creative freedom and we ended up with a cool post-rock-meets-fantasy score with live guitars, bass, big drum kits, electronic elements, and some amazing viola performed by Nils Bultmann.

-Trifon: “Massive Chalice” was an amazing project to work on, because we had to think about music that isn’t locked into a particular time period.
+Trifon: “Massive Chalice” was an amazing project to work on because we had to think about music that isn’t locked into a particular time period.
 The game takes place over hundreds of years and many generations of families and bloodlines.
-We needed music that felt timeless and had the emotion that goes along with the passing of time and the repeating cycles of life.
+We needed music that felt timeless and had the emotion that goes along with the passing of time.
 I’m really proud of how the score turned out and I think it stands apart from other fantasy games and soundtracks.

-White: “Halo” is a huge franchise, so the pressures and expectations on a project like that are extremely high.
-Because we were re-adapting and re-recording the original 2004 score for the anniversary addition, it also meant taking a radically different approach to production.
-Instead of writing new music, we were breaking down, re-orchestrating and re-recording nearly 200 minutes of the original “Halo 2” score that Marty O’Donnell and Michael Salvatori wrote.
-Re-doing something like that in a way that stays true to the original, but updates the sound for a modern HD, surround-sound experience is no small task.
+White: “Halo” is a huge franchise, so the expectations on a project like that are extremely high.
+Because we were re-adapting the original 2004 score, it also meant taking a different approach to production.
+Instead of writing new music, we were re-orchestrating and re-recording nearly 200 minutes of the original “Halo 2” score that Marty O’Donnell and Michael Salvatori wrote.
+Staying true to the original whilst updating the sound for a modern HD, surround-sound experience is no small task.

 Trifon: I worked on the “Halo: Combat Evolved Anniversary” soundtrack a few years ago, so I already had experience recreating the ambient music by the time I worked on the second one.
-I wanted to make sure that there was a consistency between the sounds that I created for both of those Anniversary editions.
-I also wanted to improve on everything that I learned from the process of working on the first one.
-I spent a lot of time comparing and mapping Martin O’ Donnell’s assets from “Halo” and “Halo 2” to see which sounds, cues and themes carried over and how to best tie everything together.
+I wanted to make sure there was a consistency between the sounds that I created for both of those Anniversary editions.
+I also wanted to improve on everything I learned from working on the first one, so I spent a lot of time comparing and mapping Martin O’ Donnell’s assets from “Halo” and “Halo 2” to see which sounds and themes carried over best.

-We worked with Paul Lipson (Senior Audio Director of 343 Industries), Tom Salta and Lennie Moore on “Halo 2 Anniversary”.
-I had worked with all of them on the first anniversary game, so it was a reunion of sorts and it gave us all an opportunity to take what we had learned from the earlier title and push it further to make the quality of “Halo 2 Anniversary” soundtrack even better.
+We worked with Paul Lipson, Tom Salta and Lennie Moore on “Halo 2 Anniversary”.
+I’d worked with all of them on the first anniversary game, so it was a reunion of sorts and it gave us all an opportunity to take what we had learned from the earlier title and push it further to make the quality of “Halo 2 Anniversary” soundtrack even better.

 White: Uhm, yes?
-Bring us all your AAA, we got you covered!
-Seriously though, we have a proven workflow and can scale to manage both small and large projects, end to end.
+Bring us all your AAA, we got you covered (laughs).
+Seriously though, we have a proven workflow and can scale to manage both small and large projects.
 Composition, sound design, editing, mixing and implementation; the entire audio pipeline.
 We have the teams and resources in place to go from 30 minutes of music for a indie game to 300 minutes of music for a AAA title and deliver both on time and on budget.

 White: We’ll be busy on a few different game projects during 2015.
 Nothing that has been announced yet though, so stay tuned.
 I’m sure we’ll both work on our own artist stuff too, and hopefully release some new “music for music’s sake”.